abba-platforms/NADD/COMPANY.md

 ## 5. 💰 Valuation Summary and Strategic Allocation

-Based on the Namibia Digital Dollar (NADD) valuation framework, the estimated potential market capitalization and corresponding value of a **20% strategic stake** in **NADD Labs (Pty) Ltd** are as follows:
+Based on the Namibia Digital Dollar (NADD) valuation framework, the estimated potential market capitalization and corresponding value of a **20% strategic stake** in **NADD Labs Ltd** are as follows:

 | Adoption Scenario | Total NADD Market Value (USD) | 20% Stake (USD) | 20% Stake (NAD) |
 |--------------------|-------------------------------|-----------------|-----------------|